New product price strategies are critical before product introduction.

 Many retailers use a strategy, including Lowe’s, Dollar General stores, and Payless Shoes.
 A low active price strategy can be very effective when a price is an important factor in buyers’ decisions.

 However, this strategy may start a price war.
-And it is a more attractive option when the competition for the target market is not heavy.
-Or when a company has caused advantages in a strong position in the product market.
+It is a more attractive option when the competition for the target market is not heavy or when a company has an advantage in a strong position in the product market.

 Low Passive Strategy and Price Strategies for New Products